tersesystems/echopraxia/docs/usage/fieldbuilder.md

 To do most useful things in Echopraxia, you'll want to define field builders.
 This page explains the overall API of fields and values, what a field builder does, and how to use it.

+## Overview

+Conceptually, a field builder is a handle for creating structured data.
+The `Logger` does not hardcode a field builder type, and you are free to create your own field builders from scratch.
+A `PresentationFieldBuilder` interface is provided as the default, but it is not required.

 ## Imports

 Start by importing the API package.
 Everything relevant to field building will be in there.